-Information about fees is listed in the University of Auckland Calendar and is available at: www.auckland.ac.nz/uoa/fp-tuition-fees
+Information about fees is listed in the University of Auckland Calendar and is available at:

+www.auckland.ac.nz/uoa/fp-tuition-fees

-Under government-to-government reciprocal agreements, students from Australia who are resident in New Zealand enrolled in a graduate programme pay the same fees as New Zealand students.
+Under government-to-government reciprocal agreements, students from Australia who reside in New Zealand and enrol in a graduate programme will pay the same fees as New Zealand students.
 For other international students the fees vary between faculties.
 Contact the University of Auckland International Office for further details.